urani-trade/solana-dev-onboarding-rs/demos/backend/06_transfer_hooks_counter/README.md

         bump
     )]

-    // Thus is the extra account for the counter pub counter_account: Account<'info, CounterAccount>, }
+    // this is the extra account for the counter pub counter_account: Account<'info, CounterAccount>, }
 ```